-\textbf{Continual Learning} literature in Semantic Segmentation is mostly concerned with \sm{RGB or depth} images and \sm{works related to LiDAR or multimodal data are quite limited.} One of the first examples dealing with LiDAR can be found in \cite{Camuffo_2023_CVPR}, where the problem is formalized in a class-incremental and coarse-to-fine fashion.
+\textbf{Continual Learning} literature in Semantic Segmentation is mostly concerned with RGB images and the application to multimodal data is still in an early stage \cite{Camuffo_2023_CVPR}.
 Major attention has been devoted to class incremental semantic segmentation to learn new categories in subsequent steps \cite{cermelli2020modeling,klingner2020class,douillard2021plop,cermelli2022incremental,s22041357,Michieli_2021_SDR}.
 The problem is generally tackled with regularization approaches such as parameters freezing and knowledge distillation \cite{michieli2019}, which can be coupled with a class importance weighting scheme to emphasize gradients on difficult classes \cite{klingner2020class}.
-Also, latent space regularization is often used to improve class-conditional feature separation \cite{michieli2021continual}.
+Also, latent space regularization is often used to improve class-conditional feature separation \cite{Michieli_2021_SDR}.